+Using a $\underline{\text{black ink}}$ pen, mark your votes with an $\mathbf X$ as shown in this example.
+Please do not write outside the designated areas.

+$\overline{X}$

-Using a $\underline{\textbf{black ink}}$ pen, mark your votes with an \boldsymbol{X} as shown in this example.
-Please do n ot write outside the designated areas.
-Annual Meetir ng Proxy Card , ▼ PLEASE FOLD ALONG THE PERF FORATION, DETACH AND RETURN THE BOTTOM PORTION IN N THE ENCLOSED ENVELOPE. , ne Board of Directors recomm roposal 4, and FOR Proposal ll the nominees listed, FOR Pr oposal 2, FOR Proposal 3, FOR 1.
-Election of Directors: 01 - Rhea J. Posedel 04 - William W. R. Elder 07 - Howard T. Slayen 02 - Gayn Erickson 05 - Mario M. Rosati 03 - Robert R. Ande 06 - John M. Schne + Mark here to vote FOR all nominees Mark here to \ WITHHOLD vote from all nominees 01 02 03 04 05 06 07 PT - To withhold a vote for one or more left and the corresponding numbered bo Proposal to approve the Incentive Plan. adoption of the Company's 2016 Equity For Against Abst loption of the Company's Amended ree Stock Purchase Plan.
-For Agair nst Absta opointment of Burr Pilger Mayer, Inc. pendent registered public accounting ending May 31, 2017.
-Proposal to approve, on an compensation of the Compa advisory basis, the any's named executive officers.] 🗆 proxyholders are authorized to vote upon the before the meeting and any adjourni iters our vote to be counted. - Dat as attorney, executor, administrator, corp • stodian, please gi ive full title.
-Date (mm/dd/yyyy) - Ple ase print date below.
-Signature 1 - Pleas se keep signature within the box.
-Signature 2 - Please keep sign ature within the box.
+▼ IF VOTING BY MAIL, SIGN, DETACH AND RETURN THE BOTTOM PORTION IN THE ENCLOSED ENVELOPE. ▼ Proposals - The Board of Directors recommends a and 1 YEAR in Proposal 5. a vote FOR all the nominees listed, FOR Proposal 2, FOR Proposal 3, FOR Proposal 4 1.
+Election of Directors: 01 - Rhea J. Posedel 04 - Mario M. Rosati 05 - John M. Schneider 03 - Laura Oliphant 06 - Howard T. Slayen Mark here to vote FOR all nominees Mark here to WITHHOLD vote from all nominees For All EXCEPT - To withhold a vote for one or more no box to the left and the corresponding numbered box(e 2.
+Proposal to approve an amendment to the Company's 2016 Equity Incentive Plan to increase the number of shares of common stock reserved for issuance thereunder by an additional 800,000 shares of common stock.
+For Against Abstain 3.
+Proposal to ratify the appointment of BPM LLP as the Company's independent registered public accounting firm for the fiscal year ending May 31, 2020.
+4. Proposal to approve, on an advisory basis, the compensation of the Company's named executive officers.
+For Against Abstain 5.
+Proposal to recommend, on an advisory basis, the frequency of future advisory votes on executive compensation.
+6. In their discretion, the proxyholders are authorized to vote upon matters which may properly come before the meeting and any ad B Authorized Signatures - This section must be con npleted for your vote to be counted Date and Sign Below.
+Please sign exactly as name(s) appears hereon.
+Joint owners should title. uld each sign.
+When signing as attorney, executor, administrator, corporate officer, trustee, guardian or custodian, please gi Date (mm/dd/yyyy) - Please print date below.
+Signature 1 - Please keep signature within the box.
+Signature 2 - Please keep signature within the box.

-Important notice regarding the internet availability of proxy materials for the Annual Meeting of Shareholders
+Important notice regarding the internet availability of proxy materials for the Annual Meeting of Shareholders lacktriangledup if voting by mail, sign, detach and return the bottom portion in the enclosed envelope. lacktriangledup

-The Proxy Statement, Form of Proxy Card and 2016 Annual Report are available at: www.aehr.com under the heading "Investors" and the subheading "Annual Reports/Proxies."
+The Proxy Statement, Form of Proxy Card and 2019 Annual Report are available at: www.aehr.com under the heading "Investor Relations" & the subheading "Annual Reports/Proxy statements."